kaefe64/Arduino_uSDX_Pico_FFT_Proj/README.md

 Options:  "<2.5","2-6","5-12","10-24","20-40"  MHz<br>
 Defines the filter used for RX and TX, and consequently the frequency band.
 It uses the relay board to switch between the options.<br>

-### Menu Memory:<br>
+### Menu Memory save:<br>
-Options:  "Save"<br>
+Options:  "00", "01", "02", "03", "04", "05", "06", "07", "08", "09", "10", "11", "12", "13", "14", "15"<br>
+It saves the actual setup on the Arduino Pro Mini Eeprom through I2C, in one of the 16 memory positions.
+To recover the data from memory, you need to keep pressed the left button when turning the dial.
-It saves the actual band setup on flash memory, so when we come back to this band after power on, it will start with the setup saved.
-The last band saved will be the selected band used after power on.<br>
+After power on, it will start with the memory 00 saved.
+Unsaved memory will recover a default setup.

 ### Menu Audio:<br>
 Options:  "Rec from TX", "Rec from RX", "Play to TX", "Play to Speaker"<br>